edgio-docs/edgio-docs/guides/applications/v7/basics/origins.md

 - A TCP connection is refused.
 - The connection times out.

-The manner in which an unavailable server affects load balancing is described below.
+By default, an unavailable server affects load balancing as described below.

 1. Once a server is designated as unavailable, CDN traffic will not be load balanced to the corresponding hostname or IP address for a brief time period.
 2. Upon the expiration of this time period, CDN traffic may once again flow through the corresponding hostname or IP address according to its position within your origin configuration.
 3. If the server is still unavailable, then CDN traffic will not be load balanced to the corresponding hostname or IP address for a brief, but slightly longer time period.
 4. Steps 2 and 3 repeat until the server becomes available.

+Override this behavior through an origin configuration's [Retry Status Codes settings](#follow-up-requests).

 ## Origin Hostname Resolution {/* origin-hostname-resolution */}